How to avoid unpaid bills? Here are 5 rules to follow.

 3 types of tools are available to help you:

 Legal information is the public data that companies are legally obliged to communicate to INSEE, the clerks of the commercial courts, etc. Gathered on databases such as company.com they allow you to examine the balance sheets and to check the absence of warning signs of financial difficulties of your partners (registration of liens by the Urssaf, the Treasury, etc.).

 However, the legal and financial information available is becoming increasingly scarce.
-Since the Macron law was implemented in 2015, the number of company balance sheets filed with the clerk’s office in a confidential manner has more than doubled: in 2018, 53.6% of balance sheets were published in a confidential manner compared to 26.5% in 2015.
+Since the Macron law was implemented in 2015, the number of company balance sheets filed confidentially with the registry has more than doubled: in 2018, 53.6% of balance sheets were published confidentially compared to 26.5% in 2015.
 This trend will continue, so it will be increasingly difficult to obtain this information.

 Another limitation is that the user must decide on the reasonable credit terms for his customers based on the figures provided.

 Some databases such as Infolegale or Dun&Bradstreet also provide an opinion on the solvency of companies and the outstanding credit to be granted to them.
 Value-added databases offer more up-to-date information, because to public data, they add information collected from multiple other sources (credit insurers, banks, etc.).
 A rating is assigned on the solvency of the companies monitored.
 Thus, they help guide credit limit decisions.
 Unfortunately, data aggregation is not enough for certain high-stakes decision-making: not all countries are covered either, and finally, company sheets are not necessarily up-to-date (regular updating is most often done on larger companies).